Terrorists are very likely to try to carry out attacks in Afghanistan.

 Multiple threats are issued daily.
-Terrorists and insurgents conduct frequent and widespread lethal attacks against Afghan National Defence and Security Forces (ANDSF), domestic and international political and civilian targets, and those working in the humanitarian and reconstruction fields.
-There is a threat from high-profile, large-scale attacks in Kabul.
+Terrorists and insurgents conduct frequent and widespread lethal attacks against Afghan National Defence and Security Forces (ANDSF), domestic and international political and civilian targets including in the Green Zone, and those working in the humanitarian and reconstruction fields.
+You should note an overall increased threat to Western interests in Kabul, including from high-profile, large-scale attacks.

 The insurgency has a strong anti-Western focus; this could make any UK interest or person a target.
 Attacks include bombs (roadside and other), suicide bombs (either on foot or by vehicle), indirect fire (rockets and mortars), direct fire (shootings and rocket propelled grenades), kidnappings and violent crime.
 Daesh is also fiercely hostile to the UK and other western countries.

-You should be particularly vigilant in and around landmark locations and places where large public crowds can gather.
-Hotels used by the government of Afghanistan and western nationals, ministries, military establishments and religious sites have been attacked and further attacks are possible.
+You should be particularly vigilant on public or religious holidays, in and around landmark locations and places where large public crowds can gather.
+Hotels used by the government of Afghanistan and western nationals, ministries, military establishments, airports (including Kabul International) and religious sites have been attacked and further attacks are possible.
 Avoid regular visits to public places frequented by foreigners, including hotels, restaurants, shops and market places, especially at times of day when they are particularly busy and congested.

 Over 100 westerners have been kidnapped in Afghanistan since 2001, a number of them have been British nationals.
 The motivation and desire to undertake kidnapping in Afghanistan is likely to continue.
 You should take the utmost care, vary routines and avoid setting regular patterns of movement.
 You should take professional security advice while in the country.

 The long-standing policy of the British government is not to make substantive concessions to hostage-takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage taking.